Low-noise Fourier Transform Spectroscopy Enabled by Superconducting On-Chip Filterbank Spectrometers: Introduction

-Historically, both grating spectrometers and Fourier transform spectrometers (FTSs) have been employed for low to medium resolution mapping spectroscopy in the mm/sub-mm.
-However, both spectrometer architectures suffer significant drawbacks~\cite{Farrah2019}.
-Grating spectrometers require a spatial dimension at the focal plane to be dedicated to spectral dispersion rather than imaging and often use slit apertures that significantly reduce their throughput.
-FTSs have been developed for astronomical imaging spectroscopy capable of resolving powers as high as $R\sim5000$ and instantaneous coverage over multiple octaves of spectral bandwidth with high throughput~\cite{Gom2010}.
-Additionally, FTSs have a particular multiplexing advantage (in that every detector at the focal plane measures a full spectrum) that lends itself well to imaging spectroscopy with large FoVs.
+FTSs have been developed for astronomical imaging spectroscopy capable of resolving powers as high as $R\sim5000$ with high throughput~\cite{Gom2010}.
+Additionally, FTSs provide access to a broad free spectral range (FSR), in practice being only limited by the performance of the optics employed (often the beamsplitter).
+Thus, in the mm/sub-mm, FTSs covering multiple octaves of spectral bandwidth are achievable~\cite{2008Griffin,myThesis}.
+Also of note for wide-field imaging spectroscopy, FTSs have a particular multiplexing advantage in that every detector at the focal plane measures a full spectrum.
 In spite of these capabilities, the inherent multiplexing advantage of FTSs results in a significant increase in photon noise (being dependent on the spectral bandwidth of the light incident on a direct detector).

+If the inherent noise of an FTS from spectral multiplexing can be reduced, it holds significant advantages over grating spectrometers, which struggle to scale to $R\geq1000$ in the mm/sub-mm.
+The throughput disadvantage as a consequence of the slit apertures employed by gratings at medium to high resolution is thoroughly examined by Jacquinot (1960)~\cite{Jacquinot1960}.
+Here we note that the throughput of a spectrometer limited only by a circular input aperture, such as an FTS, is given as